grantcurell/projects/Offline Updates with OpenManage Enterprise/README.md

         # vim: syntax=apache ts=4 sw=4 sts=4 sr noet

-5. I downloaded all the catelogs to /opt/dell/catelogs/fc640
+5. I downloaded all the files to /opt/dell/catalogs/fc640
+   1. Note: I wasn't able to get the permissions to work so I gave others read and write - I'm not sure what user DRM is using under the hood.
+I think this is a bug.
+Even granting the DRM user access was insufficient.
 6. You then have to go open the Dell EMC Repository Manager -> Export -> Export
    1. This has to be in the web server root!
 There is a bug in OME that causes it to send out the wrong URLs if the URI path requires forwardslashes.
 See [this post](https://www.dell.com/community/Dell-OpenManage-Essentials/Dell-OpenManage-Reports-TCP-Window-Full/m-p/7473117#M14933) for details on why.
    2. **WARNING** You have to download the Windows 64 bit versions of the updates for it to work!
 Even if you are using Linux the idrac only accepts the Windows EXE files.
-7. Firmware compliance -> Catelog Management -> Add
+7. Firmware compliance -> catalog Management -> Add
    1. Share Address: <YOUR_UP> (nothing else)
    2. Catalog File Path: /catalog.xml (cannot have anything else)
+      1. NOTE: The catalog my have a different name depending on how you exported it!
 8. Go back to Firmware Compliance -> Create Baseline
    1. Select your local catalog
    2. Give it a name